 Progesterone isn’t just a female hormone – it’s so much more!
 It’s vital to our health and it can even be a game-changer in our menopause journey.

-A large amount of our progesterone comes from our ovary’s corpus luteum and small amounts are created in our adrenal glands.
-During pregnancy, our placenta also secretes this hormone to make sure that the baby holds tightly until full term.
+A large amount of our progesterone comes from our ovary’s corpus luteum, and small amounts are created in our adrenal glands.
+Our placenta also secretes this hormone during pregnancy to make sure that the baby holds tightly until full term.

 You might wonder, aside from making pregnancy possible, is progesterone a big deal in our body?
 Absolutely!
 It performs other enormous tasks on a daily basis, including: